πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 USB: reliable for setup and debugging, no wireless connection required.

-1. Install Meshtastic (Android) or iOS version
+1. Install Meshtastic (Android) or the iOS version

-2. Launch, grant location and Bluetooth permissions
+2. Launch the app and grant location and Bluetooth permissions

 4. Confirm pairing